ammar-deep/SKFont/README.md

  ### Testing the model

-Generate images just like before but this time use a different module for create testing TFRecords with the below mentioned command.
+Generate images just like before but this time use a different module for creating testing TFRecords with the below mentioned command.

 1. Convert images to TFRecords
     ```
     python ./tools/test-images-to-tfrecords.py
     ```
-#### Testing the model
+#### Generating results
  ```
 python main.py --mode test --output_dir testing_results --checkpoint finetuned_model
  ```